s3interdev/learning-strapi/strapi-quickstart-00/README.md

-# Strapi application
+# Learning Strapi - Quickstart 00

-A quick description of your strapi application
+Introduction to Strapi and the basics of using Strapi.